graceveryear/iyolo/README.md

-The models and the labels for the dataset have been released.
+The dataset and models have been released.

 Download